KDE/documentation-docs-kdenlive-org/get_involved/contributing_get_started.rst

 Our own fork is only on GitLab.
 We also want a clone on our local Git to keep working on it on our PC.

-A clone is a full copy of a repository, including all logging and versions of files.
+A **clone** is a full copy of a repository on your local machine, including all logging and versions of files.

 Start Visual Studio Code: